 When you think of the world’s greatest, most sought-after triathlons, a very short list of events from around the world comes to mind.
 The best of the best-triathlon royalty.
 IRONMAN Lake Placid is an iconic race, an icon of the sport that draws in triathletes from all over the world to test themselves on this legendary course.

-Lake Placid has held two winter Olympics and holds a special place in history.
+Lake Placid has been the venue for two Winter Olympics and holds a special place in history.

 The swim in Mirror Lake is a swimmer’s dream course.
 There is a cable under the water that allows you to swim without lifting your head up to sight.
 Athletes have an opportunity to post a swim PR and the lake water is extremely clear.